rodber/blog/_posts/2016/2016-09-07-quickty-dev-update-4.md

 #### Triggers

-Triggers allows to add very sophisticated functionality to your system at very specific instances.
-A trigger allows to do stuff after something happens, so you custom actions can be executed at crucial points in any given process like after an user is inserted in the database or after a file gets uploaded.
+Triggers allows to add sophisticated functionality to your system at specific instances.
+A trigger allows to do stuff after something happens, your custom actions can be executed at crucial points in any given process like after a user is inserted in the database or after a file gets uploaded.
 Things like add a sepia filter to all image uploads will be dead easy to add.

 #### Wapping up

-This plugin architecture will make possible really extensive customization and it will provide several paths or alternatives to solve any given need.
+This plugin architecture will make possible extensive customization and it will provide several paths or alternatives to solve any given need.
 The idea is that the programmer should choose the approach that makes more sense.
 I'm opening the paths, you choose.

-For those that want to do extensive modifications, there will be an user folder where you will be able to put all your editing in the same place.
-By doing this you can easily find your overrides or hooks because it will be in that user folder rather than inside the theme folder.
+For those that want to do extensive modifications, there will be a user folder where you will be able to put all your editing in the same place.
+By doing this you can find your overrides or hooks because it will be in that user folder rather than inside the theme folder.

 ### New template system